Bdeering1/Bdeering1/README.md

 Hey, I'm Bryn!

-I'm a developer with experience across the full development stack, and I also have an interest in developer tooling!
+I'm a developer with experience across the full development stack, and an interest in developer tooling!
 I pride myself in being proficient with a variety of languages and frameworks, but I've worked most within the Rust, .NET, and NodeJS ecosystems.

 Languages I work with:
 <p>